PhucLanPhan/CMS-assignmen/Deployment.md

 3. Clone or download the file from  <a href="https://github.com/PhucLanPhan/CMS-assignmen.git">GitHub</a> repository called 'jcub-home-finder.zip' onto your desktop and unzip the folder if you downloaded it.
 This is the full entire site

-4. Clone or download the file from <a href="https://github.com/PhucLanPhan/CMS-assignmen.git">GitHub</a>  repository called 'jcub-home-finder' onto your desktop and unzip the folder if you downloaded it.
+4. Clone or download the folder from <a href="https://github.com/PhucLanPhan/CMS-assignmen.git">GitHub</a>  repository called 'jcub-home-finder' onto your desktop and unzip the folder if you downloaded it.
 This is the child theme for the entire  site

 5. To develop features or edit/update existing features create a new branch in the repository, appropriately named by user for version control.
 Note new developments, edits, and updates should be lodged on the Trello board, names for branches taken from theses card names.
 The Trello board effectively project manages and keeps a historical record of the project.